 I was pleased with my work, because I felt that I had done my utmost to faithfully represent the perspectives of the bloggers who have participated in the research project.
 What most amazed me from reading the chapter was how astute, resourceful and innovative these bloggers are!

 It was my first time in presenting a full research paper at a conference – in the past I have used PowerPoints, but there is definitely a specific type of expertise involved in discussing the key points of your research, as I learnt from observing well-seasoned academics at the conference.

 What most impressed me about the conference was the opportunity to meet people both within my field of media and from other disciplines.
 The atmosphere was very open and welcoming and the discussions in all sessions I attended were lively but very constructive.

 Conferences are a great way to network with other academics in your field and it was great to see a mixture of postgraduates, early career researchers and senior academics all sharing what came across as a very democratic space.

-The icing on the cake was of course winning the James Thomas Memorial Prize for the best paper by a postgraduate student.
+The icing on the cake was winning the James Thomas Memorial Prize for the Best Paper by a postgraduate student.
 It is a great confidence booster that tells you, you got it right; you have the potential to succeed.